First, second and third class

-When I was a growing up in 1940s and 1950s England, I do just remember seeing trains with coaches marked with First, Second and third class on their sides.
+When I was growing up in 1940s and 1950s England, I do just remember seeing trains with coaches marked with First, Second and Third class on their sides.
 This would have been at one of the London terminuses.

 Coaches at the time were known as carriages.

 Second and third class